lifengli13/cookbook/recipes/README.txt

-Put your recipes in this directory, one reciple per file.
+Put your recipes in this directory, one recipe per file.